 - 1. The State will allocate \$343,000 on a formula basis to the seven CDBG entitlement cities that do not receive ESG formula funds, but are expected to address homelessness through the "Continuum of Care" described in their Consolidated Plans. - 2.
 The State of Tennessee Department of Human Services is committed to ensuring that State funded shelters offer guests a safe, clean environment, with committed staff, sensitive to the special needs of homeless persons.
-DHS will make every effort to fund activities that support voluntary compliance with the Emergency Shelter Standards included in the ESG State Plan.
-These standards are adapted from the considerable efforts of the Nashville Coalition for the Homeless, who conducted a national review of available homeless shelter standards. - 3.
-The state will use the \$100,000 unmatched portion of ESG funds for Prevention activities.
+DHS will make every effort to fund activities that support voluntary compliance with the Emergency Shelter Standards included in the ESG State Plan. - 3.
+To meet the discharge planning guidelines, the state will use the \$100,000 unmatched portion of ESG funds for Prevention activities through an established network of Housing agencies providing services to clients being discharged from medical and mental health facilities in require assistance in housing options and other supportive services.

-Emergency Shelter Grants Program 2006-2007
+Emergency Shelter Grants Program 2007-2008

-Available for Competitive Applications \$901,193
+Available for Competitive Applications \$913,891

-Small Cities Set-aside 1
+Small Cities Set-aside

 Bristol \$37,000

 Clarksville \$78,000

 Jackson \$67,000

 Johnson City \$48,000

 Kingsport \$43,000

 Murfreesboro \$46,000

 Oak Ridge \$24,000

-Total Small City Set-asi de \$343,000
+Total Small City Set-aside \$343,000

-Prevention Discretionar y Project \$100,000
+Prevention Discretionary Project \$100,000

-State Administration (59 %) \$70,746
+State Administration (5%) \$71,415

-TOTAL • \$1,414,939
+TOTAL \$1,428,306